List of awards and nominations received by Jodie Foster: St. Louis Gateway Film Critics Association

 The St. Louis Film Critics Association (SLFCA) is an organization of film critics operating in Greater St. Louis and adjoining areas of Missouri and Illinois which was founded in 2004.
 Foster has been nominated once.

+TIFF Tribute Awards

+The TIFF Tribute Awards are an annual award, presented by the Toronto International Film Festival to honour distinguished achievements in filmmaking.
+Unlike the festival's regular awards, which are presented based on audience or jury voting during the festival, the TIFF Tribute Awards are presented to people or organizations selected by the board and announced in advance of the festival.
+Recipients are selected from among the cast and crew of the films in that year's festival lineup.

+Television Critics Association Awards

+The TCA Awards are awards presented by the Television Critics Association in recognition of excellence in television.
+There are eleven categories, which are presented every summer towards the end of the organization's summer press tour.
+Foster has been nominated once.

 Telluride Film Festival

 The Telluride Film Festival is a film festival which was established in 1974 and is held annually in Telluride, Colorado during Labor Day weekend.